traefik/traefik-helm-chart/EXAMPLES.md

 Default install comes with an `IngressClass` resource that can be enabled on providers.

-Here's how one can enable it on CRD & Ingress Kubernetes provider:
+Here's how one can enable it on the CRD & Ingress Kubernetes providers:

 ```yaml
 ingressClass: